 Serious complications such as loosening of the fixture due to insufficient osseointegration process or deep infection may occur.

-Breakage of any of the distal parts (abutment and/or abutment screw) are quite common and can easily be exchanged/fixed with a minor surgery at the clinic.
+Breakage of any of the prosthesis parts (abutment and/or abutment screw) are quite common and can easily be exchanged/fixed with a minor surgery at the clinic.